How Connected Products Deflect 80% of Support Tickets

 - Resolution — it takes the customer from problem to solution without a handoff

-If the issue falls into that self-serviceable 70%, the interaction ends there.
-If it escalates, the customer arrives at your agent with full context already captured — model, serial, issue type, what they already tried — slashing handle time and improving resolution rates.
+If the issue falls into the self-serviceable 70%, the interaction ends there.
+If it escalates, the customer arrives at your agent with model, serial, issue type, and attempted steps already captured — compressing handle time and improving first-contact resolution.
+The support team does not disappear; it moves up the value stack, handling genuinely complex cases rather than repeating setup steps over the phone.

 The 5 Components of a Zero-Agent Support Experience